openstack-archive/puppet-congress/README.md

 **What the congress module affects**

-* [congress](https://wiki.openstack.org/wiki/congress), the FIXME service for Openstack.
+* [Congress](https://wiki.openstack.org/wiki/Congress), the policy service for OpenStack.

 ### Installing congress